 When I do my introductory talk about search marketing at our Search Engine Strategies shows, I explain that search marketing it is the combination of SEO and search

-SEO is like getting PR -- with a little appropriate effort, you might get some nice free publicity, but no guarantees.
-Search advertising is guaranteed -- and that’s why
+SEO is like getting PR — with a little appropriate effort, you might get some nice free publicity, but no guarantees.
+Search advertising is guaranteed — and that’s why

 for many sites is mostly about clearing the hurdles that can make a site non-search engine friendly.
 Fix the problems, and the free listings tap might start flowing with

-Search advertising -- what he calls paid SEM -- isn’t a fire-and-forget activity.
+Search advertising — what he calls paid SEM — isn’t a fire-and-forget activity.
 It needs lots of watching and may involve skills completely different than SEO.

-SEO and search ads do have some things in common, as he outlines -- but he predicts that the two may diverge even further down the line.
+SEO and search ads do have some things in common, as he outlines — but he predicts that the two may diverge even further down the line.

 have an impact on your company’s reputation?
 Turning to a company skilled with paid search but not organic might not be helpful.
 Think of it back in the "real" world again

 fact that searchers pay the most attention to free listings on search engines, marketers spend the most money on getting positioning through search ads.
 That mix, he argues,